taznasafi/Guss/README.md

       except GussExceptions as e:
         print(f"error: {e}")
 ```
 #### The code above will download ATT's (130077) and T-Mobile's (130403) Mobile Broadband Coverage in Washington D.C. represented as h3 hexagon.
-The output files are in the ~/data/output/shp folder.
+The output files will be outputed in the ~/data/output/shp folder.

 ---
 ### Notes